 Can you share with us your Native name and its English translation?

-> Where was your tribe originally from?
+Where were your people originally from?

-> How is your tribal government set up?
-How often are elected leaders chosen?
+How is your nation's government set up?

-> Is there a functional, traditional entity of leadership in addition to your modern government system?
+Is there a functional, traditional entity of leadership in addition to your modern government system?

 Our traditional government includes Peace Chief’s societies, Dog Soldiers, Kit Fox, Bow Strings, and Elk Scrapers.
 These societies are very active in our tribe.